USEPA/CompTox-ToxRefDB/README.md

     this file helpful for understanding joins and foreign key constraints to extract information from ToxRefDB v3.0.
 Consider reviewing the user guide for example SQL queries.
--   toxrefdb_3\_0.sql: The .sql dump file entire v3.0 database is available as a (.sql) downloadable for mounting to a database server.
+-   toxrefdb_3\_0.sql: The .sql dump file of the entire v3.0 database is available.
+ToxRefDB v3.0 is a generic SQL export, therefore can effectively bridge the gap between different database GUIs.
+Install instructions and example queries for the PostgreSQL format are in scope of the user guide.
 -   toxrefdb_3\_0_pod.csv: This .csv flat file presents summary-level point of departure values for all ToxRefDB studies indicated with processed=TRUE.